lucacolombo97/lucacolombo97/README.md

 ## 👋 Hi there!

-I am a MSc student of **Computer Science and Engineering** at Politecnico di Milano and I am currently working on my thesis on Privacy Preserving Machine/Deep Learning.
+I am a MSc student in **Computer Science and Engineering** at Politecnico di Milano and I am currently working on my thesis on Privacy Preserving Machine/Deep Learning.
 Thanks to my studies, I have developed solid skills in _software design and implementation_.

 ---